nugen-in/evals-public/domain/legal/AIBE/Evaluation-Report.md

 ## Introduction

 The legal landscape in India is undergoing rapid digital transformation, with artificial intelligence increasingly being employed to assist legal professionals, students, and citizens.
-This report presents a detailed evaluation of the legal AI model Court Easy AI developed by Nugen Intelligence on its ability to answer complex legal questions from All India Bar Examination (AIBE) datasets.
-Our analysis reveals compelling evidence that Court Easy AI, fine-tuned specifically on Indian legal statutes and case judgements, demonstrates impressive capabilities in navigating the intricacies of Indian law.
-Notably, Court Easy AI achieves scores that significantly exceed the official 45% passing threshold for the AIBE examinations, marking a milestone as the first AI system to consistently demonstrate professional-grade competency equivalent to qualified legal practitioners in India.
+This report presents a detailed evaluation of Court Easy AI developed by Nugen Intelligence on its ability to answer complex legal questions from All India Bar Examination (AIBE) datasets.
+Our analysis reveals compelling evidence that Court Easy AI, trained specifically on Indian legal statutes and case judgements, demonstrates impressive capabilities in navigating the intricacies of Indian law.
+Notably, Court Easy AI achieves scores that significantly exceed the official 45\% passing threshold for the AIBE examinations, marking a milestone as the first AI to consistently demonstrate professional-grade competency equivalent to qualified legal practitioners in India.
 This breakthrough suggests transformative potential for AI integration into legal services, education, and access to justice initiatives across the Indian legal ecosystem.

+Court Easy AI is powered by Nugen Intelligence's Domain Aligned AI technology, a fundamental innovation in creating reliable AI for specialized professional domains.
+This technology enables Court Easy AI to maintain high precision and trustworthiness within strict legal boundaries, addressing a critical challenge for AI operating in environments where errors are unacceptable.

 ## Methodology and Dataset Overview